The game Inverted Dice™

 If the player fails (after three rolls), a number must be recorded as zero points.

-Every player must put either a score or a zero into a score box each turn.
+Each player must record either a score or a zero in a score box every turn.

-The game ends when all score boxes are used.
+The game ends when all score boxes have been filled.
 The player with the highest total score wins the game.

 Bonuses

-Players can receive maximum three bonuses by achieving all scores in one or more of the following bonus sections:
+Players can receive up to three bonuses by achieving all scores in one or more of the following bonus sections:

 - Low bonus section is the scores 1 to 5.
 These five numbers will earn you 50 points in the first bonus row.